 Whenever possible I love reusing the leftover ingredients for one recipe to make another.
 Last week I shared this super easy Peppermint Puppy Chow and I knew I could come up with something to make using the candy canes and peppermint M&M candies.
-I’ve seen many people over the years make various treats using mini candy canes and chocolates including hearts and reindeer.
+I’ve seen many people over the years make various treats using mini candy canes and chocolate including hearts and reindeer.
 One way I had never seen them served before was as a lollipop.
-So we set out to make some on a stick because doesn’t everything seem better on stick?
+So we set out to make these Candy Cane Reindeer Pops because doesn’t everything seem better on stick?

 I wanted the reindeer to be fairly secure so I had Wesley place the sticks halfway up the middle of the heart he created out of candy canes.
 We used these 8 inch Wilton cookie sticks but 6 inch cookie sticks would also work well.

 Wilton 100-Pack Lollipop Sticks, 8-InchWilton 60Count Cookie Sticks Mega Pack, 6 InchWilton Candy Eyeballs,0.88 Ounce,Count of 50Bobs Mini Candy Canes – 280-ct. tubM&M’s White Peppermint Candies for The Holidays, 8 OunceWilton Candy Eyeballs, 56 Count

 If you are planning to have your child fill the candy cane hearts with chocolate, a small ziploc bag filled with chocolate would be a great option.
 A child or adult with a stead hand can fill them with a spoon like we did.
 I highly recommend putting the chocolate in the center of the heart and gently pushing the chocolate out from the center.

 While a cinnamon drop or regular red M&M candy would work great, I thought the extra large peppermint M&Ms would be best for Rudolph.
 Wesley really liked adding the candy eyes!